 Sugary drinks like soda pop, fruit juices, sports beverages, sweetened teas, and other sugar-laden soft drinks.
-These contain high fructose corn syrup, which has been linked to obesity and diabetes.
+These contain high fructose corn syrup, which is linked to obesity and diabetes.
 HFCS raises glucose levels in the blood.

 This leads to higher insulin production, which increases fat storage.
 Sugar substitutes don’t have this effect.
-They provide only about half the amount of sweetness found in regular table sugar.
+They provide only about half the sweetness in regular table sugar.

 Avoid processed meats and red meat.

 Processed meats contain nitrates and preservatives that contribute to cancer risk.
 Red meat contains saturated fats that raise LDL cholesterol levels.
 High cholesterol contributes to heart disease.

 I prefer lean beef, pork, lamb, chicken, turkey, and seafood over fatty ones.
 Lean proteins supply protein but not extra fat.
 Fatty proteins add flavor and texture but increase the calorie content.